willGraham01/ARC-DnD/character_creation/guide/class.md

 The proficiency bonus for level 1 characters is +2, so Erik writes this into the proficiency bonus box.

 The Ranger hit dice is a d10, which Erik records on his character sheet.
-His max HP is calculated as 10 + CON modifier at first level, giving him a total of `TODO:value!` at level 1, which he writes down.
+His max HP is calculated as 10 + CON modifier at first level, giving him a total of 13 at level 1, which he writes down.

 Being a Ranger gives Erik proficiency in: